10-Step DSAR Process Workflow for Business Owners

 Additionally, you’re not usually allowed to charge any fees regarding the entire DSAR process, so it’s essential that your business can meet these requirements in an affordable manner.

-Preparing for a DSAR
+Additional Ways To Prepare for a DSAR

 Appointing a Data Protection Officer (DPO)

-However, companies that process large amounts of data or highly sensitive information may need a team of employees to assist the DPO with these responsibilities.
+For example, smaller companies usually only require a single DPO to meet legal obligations, while companies that process large amounts of data or highly sensitive information may need a team of employees to assist the DPO.

 Avoid choosing someone on a short-term contract and ensure there are no conflicts of interest.